This articles gives you detailed advice and best practice tips when asking users to create a password online.

 When users create an account on your site, they will usually need to create a password.
 This, as far as online forms go, can be complex.
 You as the website owner want the password to be:

 These three requirements often lead to password fields adopting some or all of the following approaches:

 These techniques can lead to these fields being comparatively difficult for a user to complete successfully, and can therefore lead to use frustration.

-We did some digging into some Zuko data since January 2020, specifically looking at how often users have to return to password fields.
+We are committed to using data to improve forms so we did some digging into some Zuko usage data since January 2020, specifically looking at how often users have to return to password fields.